twilio-labs/function-templates/_helpers/meta-template/README.md

 ### Environment variables

 This project requires some environment variables to be set.
 A file named `.env` is used to store the values for those environment variables.
-New templates will only have a `.env` file, but it's possible to create a `.env.example` full of defaults and example values, suitable for committing to source control.
-On deployment, if `.env` does not exist, the values from `.env.example` will be used instead.
 To keep your tokens and secrets secure, make sure to not commit the `.env` file in git.
 When setting up the project with `twilio serverless:init ...` the Twilio CLI will create a `.gitignore` file that excludes `.env` from the version history.

 In your `.env` file, set the following values: